-In this activity, you will help your students understand how kindness benefits everyone!
-It is made up of two parts:
+Using the kindness worksheets below, you will help your students understand how kindness benefits everyone!

 Part One: This worksheet will help students brainstorm kind words to use when communicating with other people.